devtut/generate/docs/algorithm/floyd-warshall-algorithm.md

 ---
-metaTitle: "Algorithm - Floyd-Warshall Algorithm"
+title: "Algorithm - Floyd-Warshall Algorithm"
 description: "All Pair Shortest Path Algorithm"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Floyd-Warshall Algorithm

 ## All Pair Shortest Path Algorithm

 [Floyd-Warshall](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm)'s algorithm is for finding shortest paths in a weighted graph with positive or negative edge weights.
 A single execution of the algorithm will find the lengths (summed weights) of the shortest paths between all pair of vertices.
 With a little variation, it can print the shortest path and can detect negative cycles in a graph.
 Floyd-Warshall is a Dynamic-Programming algorithm.